Abdullah Bin Zayed Meets Foreign Ministers, Senior Officials In New York - UrduPoint

 Abdullah Bin Zayed Meets Foreign Ministers, Senior Officials In New York

-NEW YORK, (UrduPoint / Pakistan Point News / WAM - 26th Sep, 2025) H.H.
-Sheikh Abdullah bin Zayed Al Nahyan, Deputy Prime Minister and Minister of Foreign Affairs, held separate meetings with several foreign ministers and senior officials on the sidelines of the 80th session of the UN General Assembly (UNGA80) in New York.
+NEW YORK, (UrduPoint / Pakistan Point News / WAM - 27th Sep, 2025) H.H.
+Sheikh Abdullah bin Zayed Al Nahyan, Deputy Prime Minister and Minister of Foreign Affairs, held separate meetings with several foreign ministers on the sidelines of the 80th session of the UN General Assembly (UNGA80) in New York.

 H.H.
-Sheikh Abdullah held talks with Winston Peters, Minister of Foreign Affairs of New Zealand, and Youssef Rajji, Minister of Foreign Affairs and Expatriates of Lebanon.
-The discussions covered issues on the UNGA80 agenda, particularly multilateral action and advancing development initiatives.
+Sheikh Abdullah held talks with Cho Hyun, Foreign Minister of the Republic of Korea; Constantinos Kombos, Foreign Minister of Cyprus; and Subrahmanyam Jaishankar, External Affairs Minister of India.

-The UAE's top diplomat affirmed the country's commitment to strengthening ties with friendly and brotherly nations and supporting international cooperation to transform global challenges into opportunities for growth, stability and shared prosperity.
+The UAE's top diplomat affirmed the country's commitment to building relations and sustainable partnerships with friendly and brotherly nations, based on trust, mutual respect and constructive cooperation.

 Recent Stories